 Ephesians 4:31-32 – Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.

 Offenses are sometimes unavoidable.
 We all get our feelings hurt.
 It’s inevitable because we are all imperfect human beings.
 You can’t help how you feel, but you can control how you choose to respond.
 That’s where it gets tricky!

 Unforgiveness is a very dark place.
+It’s a sin that will take you farther than you wanted to go and keep you there longer than you wanted to stay.
 It will take up all of your heart space, so that you are unable to love others or yourself the way God intended.

 - The truth is that half the time, people don’t even realize they have offended or hurt you.
 I guarantee you that you are unaware of something you’ve done or said to hurt someone else.